alapierre/gobl.java/README.md

 ## Early stage functionality

-- parse Invoice from Json file
+- parse `Invoice` from Json file
-- make Invoice signature and save it as an Envelop
+- make `Invoice` signature and save it as an `Envelop`
-- save Invoice to file
+- save `Invoice` to file
+- load and save JWK keys from/to file

 ## Current limitation

 - The only possible type of document that can be placed inside a signed Envelope is an Invoice.
 This decision is dictated by the simplification of implementation at this stage of the project.
 - There is no tax calculation logic
-- No signature validation
+- No `Invoice` extract from `Envelop` with signature verification
-- No JWK keys load functionality
 - and much, much more — some help is more than welcome

 ### Parse Invoice